Azure-Samples/azure-search-rest-samples/README.md

+---
+page_type: sample
+languages:
+- json
+- rest
+products:
+- azure
+- azure-search
+description: "Postman collections used in Azure Search walkthroughs.
+All collections are saved in JSON, in the V2 collection format."
+---

 # Postman collections for Azure Search

 This repository provides Postman collections used in Azure Search walkthroughs.
 All collections are saved in JSON, in the V2 collection format.